antjes88/bce-api-caller/README.md

 The code architecture of the Python solution is illustrated below.
 We adopt Onion/Clean Architecture, so ensuring that our Business Logic (Domain Model) has no dependencies.
 Our goal is to follow SOLID principles, promoting seamless future changes and enhancing code clarity.

 The `src/entrypoints/cloud_function/main.py` file is used by the deployed solution as entrypoint, as required by GCP Cloud Functions.
 Locally, as described in the "Local Execution" section, code execution starts from the Python entrypoint located at `src/entrypoints/cli/__main__.py`.
-This entrypoint is invoked using the command `bce-api-caller` in a Bash terminal.
+This entrypoint is invoked using the command `exchange-rates-ingestion` in a Bash terminal.

 Several entry points can be provided seamlessly because, following Clean Architecture principles, the `main.py` function is treated as the last detail.
 This ensures that none of the core solution code depends on the entry point; instead, the entry point depends on the core solution code.
 This design promotes flexibility and allows for the easy addition of new entry points without impacting the existing architecture.
 Which, in turn, means that the source is independent of the infrastructure.